meltwater/served/docs/Response.md

 #Response Object

-Every registered handler gets access to a response object, this is used to construct your response to the client.
-Here is an overview of the object...
+Every registered handler gets access to a response object; this is used to construct your response to the client.
+Here is an overview of the object:

 ## .set_header(const std::string & header, const std::string & value)
 ###### Sets a header to a value, overriding any previous value.

-The header key is case insensitive here for the purposes of identifying a single header and setting a single value, however, the key itself as written here is exactly what will be sent to the client.
+The header key is case-insensitive here for the purposes of identifying a single header and setting a single value; however, the key itself as written here is exactly what will be sent to the client.

 For example, after calling the following: